fioncat/kube-ansible/README.md

 10.0.0.4
 ```

-If the machine that executes `ansible` cannot access the intranet and needs to log in through the external IP, you can configure the intranet IP through `node`:
+If the machine that executes Ansible cannot access the intranet and needs to login through the external IP, you can configure the intranet IP through `node`:

 ```config
 [etcd]